daniel-wrench/snap-research-template/doc/workshop_guide.md

 ### Summary of workshop

 We will cover
+- what is reproducible research
-- downloading a repository from GitHub
+- using Git and GitHub
 - a good code repository structure
-- using version control with Git
 - using virtual environments

+What won't we be covering?
+-   Containers
+-   Pull requests and other intermediate/advanced aspects of Git
+-   Object-oriented programming
+-   Testing, `__init__.py` files, and other aspects of creating a piece of "software" (i.e. R/Python library/package)
+-   Instead, **we are focusing on creating a reproducible data pipeline**, as one would encounter in a scientific analysis and would typically (but not necessarily) be limited to step-by-step, functional-style programming.

 #### Task list

-1. *What does reproducible research mean to you?
-3 elements we will be covering today*
+1. *What does reproducible research mean to you?*
+2. *Is version control only important when working in a team?*
+2. *3 elements we will be covering today*
 1. Get repo and discuss good structure
     1. Got to GitHub.com and check out my template. *Note structure!*
     2. Create a template from my repo, **giving your own name**.